-Objective: The number palliative care patients in Trinidad and Tobago is unknown.
+Objective: The number of palliative care patients in Trinidad and Tobago is unknown.
 The purpose of this study is to estimate the prevalence of palliative care patients on a public general medical ward.

-Results: The one-month prevalence of palliative care appropriate patients was found to be 23.47% on an acute medical ward of a public hospital.
+Results: The one-month prevalence of palliative-care-appropriate patients was found to be 23.47% on an acute medical ward of a public hospital.
 Most of these patients had diagnoses that were either neurologic or cardiac in nature.
-Pain (46.8%) and dyspnoea (51.1%) were the most common symptoms documented for palliative care appropriate patients.
-Seven (14.95%) palliative care appropriate patients died while in hospital.
+Pain (46.8%) and dyspnoea (51.1%) were the most common symptoms documented for palliative-care-appropriate patients.
+Seven (14.95%) palliative-care-appropriate patients died while in hospital.

 Conclusion: There is a significant palliative care burden in this pilot study as evidenced by the high prevalence of palliative-care-appropriate patients on a general medicine ward.
 A larger prospective study should be undertaken to elucidate the number of patients who could benefit from hospice and palliative care services.
 Palliative performance scale scores may be considered for more widespread use in the Caribbean.